Sales compensation plan: types, terms and how to build one that works

 Stage 2: Distribute your new revenue commission documents and speak with each team member

-After the meeting, your reps may have more questions about their compensation plans.
+After the meeting, check in with your sales representatives about any more questions about their compensation plans.

-If you manage a sales team, approach each rep individually to ensure each person feels heard.
+If you manage a sales team, approach each rep individually to ensure they feel heard.
 Allow them to talk about any quotas or targets in place and ask for their thoughts on the new compensation plan.

 These individual meetings will help your senior sales team determine which commission your reps will be happy with and which could rock the boat.